Juris Doctor Overview

 Juris Doctor - Flex Academic Support Classes

-Students who have not taken the Law School Admissions Test (LSAT) or who do not meet the requirements for the regular Juris Doctor program may be considered for admission into the Juris Doctor Flex Track program.
-Students must complete 18 units of study in separate Juris Doctor Flex Track courses specifically designed to pass the First Year Law Students Examination (FYLSX).
+Students who have not taken the Law School Admissions Test (LSAT) or who score below 145 on the LSAT may be eligible for the Juris Doctor Flex Academic Support Classes.
+Students must complete 18 units of study in the Juris Doctor Flex Academic Support Track Classes which include additional academic support components and are specifically designed to help students pass the First-Year Law Students’ Examination (FYLSX).
+Students must enroll in and complete the Flex Academic Support Classes for Torts 1, Contracts 1, and Criminal Law in the first semester, and Torts 2, Contracts 2, and FYLSX Skills in the second semester.

 Master of Legal Studies Overview

 The Master of Legal Studies degree program is a 30-unit online degree program.
 Students complete a core curriculum of 15 units and must choose from one of various 15-unit tracks for a total of 30 units.
 The available tracks are: Alternative Dispute Resolution, Bioethics, Church and Ministry Management, Contracts and Negotiation, Criminal Justice, General Legal Studies, Human Resources Management, Human Rights, and Nonprofit Organizations.
 Courses are offered on a modular schedule beginning every eighth week.
 The program is designed to be completed within two years.

 Students graduating with a Master of Legal Studies degree will be able to:

 - Demonstrate a basic knowledge of the law in areas applicable to a wide range of business and management positions.